-My name is Robert Cugare Wartin, 1/LT., AO-1910 991, U.S.A.F.
-Swas lan in Vickelage, Missingini on 21 August in 1929.
-I stacked Norta, K-13 at Suwan, on the 12th of Horanter 1951, and was assigned to the 8th Fighter Bomber Grown.
-I had flown 39 compat mission who I was shet down over Nuclar on the morning of the 62 of February, 1952.
-I was flying the F800 type aircraft.
-I did drye gern bombe in Horth Hora.
-I som farmary 17th 1952 to February 6th 1952. when I was contined by the Clinese Book's Voluntiers, I flew fine germ bomb mission carrying a total of 10 germ bombe.
-In my rail line between Kunuri and Surchan, drapping my bombe to the side of the rail line five mile south of Kenuri.
-On the other four germ bomb mission of dreggeld my hombe about 100 years to the sight of the rail line five mile south of Nuichon.
-On the afternoon of the 16 th of January, and that were I said to the edit words no mesh of the group briefly room.
-This lecture with the sector with well and the more ready of the mesh the sector with boths and of melal instead
+Officer why I was thing there mission so My name is Robert lugare Wartin, 1 /4T., AO-1910 991, U.S. A.F.
+Swas San in Vickelys. often.
+He said, "you are eligible for R. H.R. on the 9th and you must by your shore of the minion, but don't wary this your last one until you return from lanon.
+I dipper loth bombe south of Vericion again.
+Musicagni on 21 august in 1929.
+I reached Norta, K-13 at Suwon, on the 12th of Horanter 1951, and was assigned to the 8th Fighter Bomber From.
+I had flower 39 combat Themorale, of the Squadron was in my minerias when I was shat down over opinion below what it should have how.
+It was Nuclan on the morning of the 6 th of February, 1952.
+I was flying the F800 difficult to voy low the onen slowed it, but it Rept croaging up in little things.
+Visually type aircraft.
+I did diga gern bombe in North Hora. rate a same of what they are doing I som January 17th 1952 to February 6th 1952.
+I lay talk about the target as if it was a helk eye and not present or negal, to how their when I was contined by the Chinese Book's Volentiers, I flew five gerin bomb mersion carrying a total of 10 germ bombs.
+In my second grow bomb mission I flew to the sail Line between Kunuri and Lurchon.
+Robert Bombat. drypping my bombe to the side of the 1/LT, U.S.A.F.
+A 0-1910991 vail Time five mile south of Kunuri.
+On 2 august 1952 BEM the other four germ bomb mission I broggeth my bombe about 100 yards to the right of the rail line five mile south of Huichon.
+On the afternoon of the 16 th of Janays,